 Revelation 8-9.
 Fire is cast on the earth, then asteroids, and finally, from below, emerge hordes of demons.
 Although the gospel is proclaimed to all nations (ch.
 7), most people refuse to repent and continue to worship darkness.

 The earthly Temple had two altars, made of acacia wood: one for sacrifice, located outside the sanctuary, and one for incense, located within (Ex 40:5).
 The former was overlaid with bronze, the latter with gold.
 References to ‘the’ altar (e.g. Matt 23:35) were to the altar for sacrifice, visible to all.
 A wood fire burned on it continually for burnt offerings.
-There was also a fire on the other altar, where the high priest burned incense every morning and evening, figuratively sending forth the fragrance of his presence.
-Once a year the high priest filled a censer with coals from the fire, spread a cloud of incense over the mercy seat and sprinkled it with the atoning blood of a goat.
-Since Jesus has purchased access to the sanctuary by his perfect, once-for-all propitiation for sin, there is only one altar in heaven.
+There was also a fire on the other altar, where the high priest burned incense every morning and evening, figuratively sending forth the fragrance of the presence of God.
+Once a year, on the day of atonement, he filled a censer with coals from the fire, spread a cloud of incense over the mercy seat and sprinkled it with goat’s blood.
+Since Jesus has purchased access to the sanctuary by his once-for-all propitiation for sin, there is only one altar in heaven, the altar of gold.
 There we offer ourselves as living sacrifices in praise (Heb 13:15), thanksgiving (Ps 116:17) and good works (Rom 12:1, Heb 13:16).
-It is also where prayers are received, foremost the prayers of all the martyrs (Rev 6:9f), which are now answered.
+It is also where prayers are received, foremost the prayers of the martyrs (Rev 6:9f).

 The ‘celestial bodies’ (stoicheia) are asteroids that break apart and catch fire as they enter the atmosphere.
 Peter has in mind Isaiah 34:4.